-- The AG becomes Categorically Eligible due to retroactive approval of SSI benefits. - The individual approved for SSI is entitled to a medical deduction. - The client started receiving Food Stamps prior to being found eligible for SSI.
+- The AG becomes Categorically Eligible due to retroactive approval of SSI benefits. - The individual approved for SSI is entitled to a medical deduction. - The client started receiving SNAP benefits prior to being found eligible for SSI.

-Benefits must be restored for the period for which the individual is authorized to receive SSI benefits or the date of the Food Stamp application, whichever is later.
+Benefits must be restored for the period for which the individual is authorized to receive SSI benefits or the date of the SNAP application, whichever is later.